sjakthol/aws-eks-playground/README.md

 # NOTE: Requires Spark Docker images from previous section.

 # Build Docker image with the PySpark application embedded into it
-(cd components/spark-pyspark && make build)
+(cd components/spark-pyspark && make build push)

 # Submit the application to EKS
 (cd components/spark-pyspark && make submit)